The first annual BritCon Film Festival is a celebration of films from the United Kingdom and the Commonwealth areas.

 This year, the convention is titled, “It’s Just the Beginning” to represent a new start in the Pacific Northwest.
 As a new convention, we are bringing inclusivity and diversity to our event.

-Best Film will receive a trophy for their achievement along with $100 and all award winners will receive their award certificate.
+Best Film will receive a trophy for their achievement along with $100 total in prizes split between the winners and all award winners will receive their award certificate.

 We only accept one title per entry fee and digital submissions.
 Anonymous submissions will not be accepted.
 Entries will be screened before hand by BritCon staff in order to determine eligibility.